tunerzk/armageddon/SEIR_Foundations/LAB2/2b_Be_A_ManC.md

 12. One-Paragraph Takeaway (You Must Write)
     --> “What does RefreshHit mean, and why is it often better than a Miss?”

-    A RefreshHit means CloudFront’s cached copy has expired, so the edge location checks with the origin using conditional headers (ETag or Last‑Modified) to confirm whether the object has changed.
-If the origin replies “Not Modified,” CloudFront keeps serving the cached body without re‑downloading it.
-This is often better than a Miss because CloudFront avoids transferring the full file again, dramatically reducing bandwidth and origin load while still guaranteeing the user receives fresh, correct content.
-In other words, a RefreshHit gives you the accuracy of a revalidation with the efficiency of a cache hit — the best of both worlds.
 If they can answer this cleanly, they’re ahead of most working engineers.